-How to Clean Your Binoculars
+How to Clean Binoculars

 More binoculars have been ruined by improper cleaning than by being dropped.

-The totally wrong way to clean binoculars
+The totally WRONG way

 Do not use paper towels or facial tissue, as these are too rough.
-They often include wood fiber that will scratch your lenses or the coatings on the lenses.
+They may feel soft to your hand, but they usually include wood fiber that will scratch your lenses or its coating.

 Don't be a clean freak.
 Often even when there are waterspots or dust on the objective lenses, you can still see amazingly well through your binocular.
 If possible, try to tolerate a bit of dust or imperfection until you get to a place when you can clean your binoculars safely.